SoniaZaldana/covid19-reporting/README.md

 ```
 ./scripts/test.sh
 ```
-Note that currently the tests will fail.
+Note that the tests will fail and this is expected because there are no tests written yet.
+As discussed with the client, there is no testing component for this milestone.
 Make sure the container from the build above is still running when you run this script.